Trump cites report Biden may scale back campaign schedule: 'If I ever did that it would be over'

 The president said that if Biden's campaign advisers limit the former vice president's media exposure before next year's election, it could cost him the White House.

-In the report, published Thursday by The Hill, unidentified “Biden allies” suggest that Biden limit his campaign stops before the 2020 election to minimize the bad publicity resultiung from his verbal blunders.
+In the report, published Thursday by The Hill, unidentified “Biden allies” suggest that Biden limit his campaign stops before the 2020 election to minimize the bad publicity resulting from his verbal blunders.
 The allies claim that cutting back on appearances would also prevent critics, including President Trump, from suggesting the 76-year-old Biden is too old and not mentally fit to be president.

 TRUMP TELLS NH RALLYGOERS 'WE HAVE A BUNCH OF SOCIALISTS OR COMMUNISTS TO BEAT' -- AS DEM RIVALS GATHER NEARBY